MapcreatorIO/api-docs/source/v1/wrapper.html.md

 const api = new Maps4News(token);
 ```

-A machine token can be used directly while instaciating the api instance.
+A machine token can be used directly while instantiating the api instance.

 ## Implicit flow